Made in Preston and the surrounding area, the engineers story.

 Visit to St Helens, North West Museum of Road Transport 27th Oct, some Preston exhibits.

 Monthly PNE status since 2005, click here.
-Updated Sept 2013.
+Updated Jan 2014.

 Sometimes things appeal to your sense of humour.
 So well done to: